yugr/rust-slides/plan.md

   - move by default (https://www.thecodedmessage.com/posts/cpp-move/ and https://mcyoung.xyz/2021/04/26/move-ctors/)
     * also `Vec` is moved on `resize` at once, rather than by element as in STL
       + is this correct ? `std::vector` should be optimized for trivial types !
+    * are issues from https://www.youtube.com/watch?v=rHIkrotSwcc fixed in Rust ?
   - `restrict` by default
     * currently only applied at func boundaries
   - enum tag embegging and struct optimizations